Canon 6D Mark II vs Nikon D300S

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D300S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D300S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and D300S can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon D300S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Nikon D300S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.